CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Christine Greves, MD, is an ob-gyn at the Winnie Palmer Hospital for Women & Babies in Orlando, Florida.
 She earned her medical degree from the University of South Florida College of Medicine in Tampa, Florida.

-Jessica Shepherd, MD, is an ob-gyn and director of minimally invasive gynecology at the University of Illinois at Chicago.
+Jessica Shepherd, MD, is an ob-gyn in Dallas, Texas and the chief medical officer for Hers.
 She received her medical degree from Ross University School of Medicine in St. Michael, Barbados.

 Learn how we ensure the accuracy of our content through our editorial and medical review process.